ardole/docker-dojo/exercices/02-start-stop.md

 - Start, stop and remove a container using a meaningful name.

+- Try to start too containers with the same name ?

 ## Process

 In order to finish this small lesson, start a new container, and then run a **ps** (not the docker one, but the linux one)